uwsbel/autonomy-toolkit/docs/contributing.md

 ```
 autonomy_toolkit/
 ├── utils/              # Utility files for use by the rest of the package
 │   └── ...
-├── ros/						# ROS related utilities, methods, or classes
-│   └── ...
 ├── containers/         # Containers related utilities, methods, or classes
 │   └── ...
 └── ...                 # Core autonomy-toolkit code
 ```

-As stated earlier, unless given approval by the managers of the repository, there should be no need to edit the source code.
+Unless given approval by the developers of the repository, there should be no need to edit the source code.
 The Object Oriented nature of the package means you can just inherit the base classes and add your own logic _outside_ the repo (no need to edit the source).
 However, bugs or nice features may be added.
 See [this section](#installing-a-symbolic-linked-version-for-testing) to install the repo for development purposes.

 #### Commenting